 What Is a Head Gasket?

 A head gasket is a relatively straightforward part.
 It’s basically a seal that sits sandwiched between the engine block and the cylinder head.
+While the cylinder head and the engine block may look perfectly smooth, there are minor imperfections that prevent a perfect seal so you can’t just bolt them together.
 The head gasket doesn’t look like much, but it’s one of your engine’s essential components.
+It can be a simple steel gasket, or a complex composite with multiple layers and materials.

 What Causes a Blown Head Gasket?

-There are several possible causes, including engine age, but two common culprits are overheating and preignition issues.
+There are several possible causes for what causes blown head gasket failure, including engine age, but two common culprits are overheating and preignition issues.

 2. Pre-Ignition Problems: If the timing of the combustion process is off even slightly, it can send too much pressure into the cylinder head.
-This can cause the head gasket to fail.
+Also known as “pinging” or detonation this puts added strain on engine parts and can cause the head gasket to fail.
 If this happens, you may notice the car running roughly, especially when you first start the engine or at idle.
+You may also hear something that sounds like coins rattling in a tin can under acceleration.

 Preventing a Blown Head Gasket